harrray/typr/README.md

-# uwu
+# typr
-a simple message project with an uwu twist.
+a simple message project.